BASIC BOOK INFORMATION

 March 2009

-FOUREVER FRIENDS: will they become Sex and the City sirens or Desperate Housewives?
+FOUREVER FRIENDS: will they become Sex and the City sirens, Desperate Housewives or part of a Modern Family?

-This coming of age novel transcends time to satisfy the Boomers’ yearning for the Sixties and curiosity of Generations X, Generation Jones, and Generation Y about how growing up really was back in the good old days.
+This coming of age novel transcends time to satisfy the Boomers’ yearning for the Sixties and curiosity of Generations X, Generation Jones, and Generation Y about how growing up really was back in the good old days before AIDS and social media.

-Boomers lived in a time of social revolution.
 Young people today think of the Sixties as a bygone era, a time to be relegated to history books and their parents’ cocktail party conversations.
-But, there is much to learn about those outrageous days.
+But Boomers lived in a time of social revolution.
+And there is much to learn about those outrageous days.

 Erica Miner followed her musical passion as a young woman and logged twenty-one years as a violinist with the Metropolitan Opera.
 She writes what she lived, and with an authenticity that is appealing to every reader.
-Whether these four friends grow up to reflect the values of “Sex and the City,” or become “Desperate Housewives” will be revealed in the next novels in the series.
+Whether these four friends will grow up to reflect the values of “Sex and the City,” become “Desperate Housewives, or become part of a "Modern Family” will be revealed in the subsequent novels in the series.

 “The characters and the story reach into your heart and nestle there, staying with you long after you turn the final page.”